American Well Corporation (AMWL): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2014 Launched Amwell Medical Group (AMG) Established a dedicated clinical services network, enhancing service delivery capacity.
+2014 Launched Amwell Medical Group (AMG).
+Established a dedicated clinical services network, moving beyond just software to deliver care directly.

-2018 Acquired Avizia Expanded telehealth solutions portfolio, particularly strengthening offerings for hospital systems and enterprise clients.
+2018 Acquired Avizia for acute care solutions.
+Significantly expanded the platform's capabilities for hospital systems and enterprise clients.

 American Well Corporation (AMWL) Ownership Structure